 Taking a look at the different kinds of expenses involved with buying and renting, it can be easy to see why each option can come with a unique set of advantages and disadvantages.
 While it can often be seen as preferable to own a home in order to build up equity, renting can actually be a better option in many situations.
 In recent years, many people can find that renting is a much more reasonable way to live, especially if they are living in their first home.

-Renting can come with challenges though, and in recent years, many landlords can be selling buy-to-let property because of the problems they have faced.
+Renting can come with challenges though, and in recent years, because of the problems they have faced.
 One of the main issues can be the fact that rent costs have increased and tenants aren’t able to pay each month.
 Being a renter involves working closely with your landlord and if you don’t get along it can be a difficult situation.
 Owning a home eliminates this problem because it allows you to be independently responsible and in charge of the property.

 Decide Which Option Is Best for You